mattppal/blog/src/content/blog/data-ai-ratings.md

 My favorite part of conferences (after snacks), I get the most value from meeting other passionate folks and learning about their experiences.
 I accomplished just that: there was no shortage of sharp individuals to chat and mingle with.

 On Wednesday night, I spoke with a guest from Australia who observed that Americans seem to spend their money with almost no self-control.
 Having recently moved to the Bay Area, I was in no position to argue.
 Additionally, his observation occurred at the Chase Club, which is located court-side at the home of the Golden State Warriors.
-This took place at an event where Databricks rented the stadium for a performance by none other than Salt-N-Pepa... he might be on to something.
+This took place at an event where Databricks rented the entire stadium for a performance by none other than Salt-N-Pepa... he might be on to something.

 ![](/posts/data-ai-23-rated/salt-n-peppa.gif)

 Personally, I'm a much bigger fan of low-key events.
 I didn't even know who the performers were until some more... ahem... “distinguished” members of the community informed me.

 Give me some solid snacks and a room full of nerds and I'm more than happy to chat for hours.
 Renting the entire Chase Center was clearly a big flex by Databricks, Salt-N-Pepa more of a weird flex.
-My favorite moments were their pauses for the audience to sing along— after the very first it was apparent that a crowd of data nerds was not prepared to go word-for-word with the 1995 Grammy-award winning duo.
+My favorite moments were their pauses for the audience to sing along— after the very first it was apparent that we were not prepared to go word-for-word with the 1995 Grammy-award winning duo.

-The concert also highlighted that, while most technical authors fear their material will be used as a sedative, Matt & Joe should be proud theirs is more interesting than a live hip-hop performance.
+The concert also highlighted that, while most technical authors fear their material being used as a sedative, Matt & Joe should be proud theirs is as interesting as a live hip-hop performance.

 ![](/posts/data-ai-23-rated/party-time.png)